The 10 Best Hotels in the Dominican Republic

 The 30,000 acres that make up this secluded Relais & Châteaux property, in a gated community on the eastern tip of the country, include both resort and residential areas as well as pristine beaches, a Jack Nicklaus golf course, a marina, and, at its center, an idyllic natural forest.
 Each of the 34 suites feature a private pool, smart tech amenities, and chic interiors by Milan-based designer Marina Nova, while villas up the luxury ante with dedicated butlers.
 (Plus, all guests enjoy private roundtrip airport transfers.)
 Though all four restaurants overlook the lagoon, our favorites include BLUE Grill + Bar, which fuses Japanese and Peruvian flavors and techniques, and La Cava, where you can enjoy a private dinner surrounded by one of the best wine collections in the DR.

-The Aman brand is renowned for its signature brand of minimalist luxury, and for opening properties in untapped (or lesser known) destinations—which explains why a 2,170-acre swath on DR’s quiet northern shore was chosen for its 29th outpost.
+The Aman brand is renowned for its signature minimalist luxury, and for opening properties in untapped (or lesser known) destinations—which explains why a 2,170-acre swath on DR’s quiet northern shore was chosen for its 29th outpost.
 At Amanera, 24 freestanding casitas and one two-bedroom villa (each with their own personal pool) sit on 60-foot cliffs with perfect views of the sea and the mile-long Playa Grande below.
 Play a round at Aman’s first 18-hole golf course, go kayaking or kiteboarding, explore nearby fishing villages, or just relax on the property—ideally with a spa treatment inspired by the healing traditions of local shamans.

 The Westin Punta Cana